 Sometimes the order of objects is unimportant.
 The number of outcomes can still be counted.
 These are called combinations.
-The combinations of two letters from the alphabet \(\{a,b,c\}.\) are ab, ac, bc.
+The combinations of two letters over this alphabet are below.

 If the first problem counted the number of ways to order three (3) of ten (10) people and the second problem counted the number of ways any particular three can be ordered, how can these be combined to count the number of ways to select three (3) out of ten (10) people?